Createdd/Writing/articles/Pragmatic.md

 - use rubber ducking (explain the bug to someone)

 Aim to write code, that writes code (for example uses JSX).

+## Pragmatic Paranoia

+Don't overestimate yourself.
+Nobody alone writes perfect code.
+Create assertions where they are absolutely necessary.
+Exceptions should only be used for exceptional problems.

+## Bend or Break